Vision-Based Mistake Analysis in Procedural Activities: A Review of Advances and Challenges: Methodological and Supervision-Based Grouping of Mistake Analysis Approaches

 \subsubsection{One-Class Classification (OCC)}

 In this context, models for mistake recognition or detection are trained solely on samples of correct behavior, aiming to identify deviations from the learned norm during inference.
 This approach suits mistake and broader anomaly detection tasks, where anomalous events, such as procedural mistakes, are rare and lack explicit error examples for training.
 Existing works follow different strategies within this framework.
 Some adopt \textit{prototype learning}, clustering normal executions as reference points at test time.
 For instance, Lee et al.~\cite{EgoPED} learn multiple contrastive prototypes per procedural step and score incoming frames by their distance to the nearest prototype, while Seminara et al.~\cite{seminara2024differentiable} extend this idea using a differentiable task graph that models step transitions and flags off-graph deviations as errors.
+However, static representations struggle to capture the diversity of branching tasks.
+Addressing this, Huang et al.~\cite{huang2025modeling} introduce the AMNAR framework, which, similar to the graph-guided approach of Seminara et al.~\cite{seminara2024differentiable}, leverages a task graph to model valid transitions.
+AMNAR uses the graph to dynamically reconstruct \textit{multiple} valid action representations conditioned on the current context, ensuring that permissible variations in execution order are not misclassified as mistakes.

 Other approaches explore OCC with \textit{predictive and step-aware reasoning} strategies, in which the model anticipates future procedural steps and evaluates the consistency of observed behavior against these predictions.
 Methods such as PREGO (in Flaborea et al.~\cite{flaborea2024prego}) and the extension TI-PREGO (in Plini et al.~\cite{plini2024ti}) utilize an OCC framework that anticipates the next step embedding based on symbolic task progression predicted by an LLM, while grounding the actual observation through a visual encoder.
 Discrepancies between predicted and actual embeddings are used to detect errors as they occur in real time, without ever observing mistakes during training.